6 Ways to Manage Your Money Like a CEO

 If you’re looking to get your credit score back on track — or even if it is on track and you want to bump it up — try using a free website called Credit Sesame.
-Within two minutes, you’ll get access to your credit score and personalized tips to improve it.
+Within 90 seconds, you’ll get access to your credit score and personalized tips to improve it.
 You’ll even be able to spot any errors holding you back (one in five reports have one).

 Want to check for yourself?
 It’s free and only takes about 90 seconds to sign up.